miqmago/activator/README.md

 1. User selects "reset password" on your Web site / app
 2. You include `activator.createPasswordReset()` as the express middleware handler for the path
-3. *activator* takes the user email address from the user account, a template from the templates directory set on initialization, and the URL from initialization, creates a one-time password reset key, composes an email and sends it.
+3. *activator* takes the user email address from the user account, a template driver to get each email template with a key for each template, and the URL from initialization, creates a one-time password reset key, composes an email and sends it.
 4. The user receives the email and clicks on the link
 5. You included `activator.completePasswordReset()` as the express middleware handler for the path in the URL
 6. *activator* checks the one-time password reset key and other information against the user account, and then allows the user to reset the password